 How I Hacked Back Into My Server Through a Media Player

-A headless Arch server, a kernel update gone wrong, no physical access, and the most creative use of a Jellyfin plugin I’ve ever seen.
+A headless Arch server, a kernel update that broke ZFS, no physical access, and the only way in was through a media player.

 The Setup

 I run a headless Arch Linux server at home.
-ZFS for bulk storage, a few services, some VMs - the usual homelab stuff.
+ZFS for bulk storage, a few containers, some VMs.
 It sits on my LAN, accessible only via SSH with pubkey auth through a WireGuard VPN.
 No monitor, no keyboard, no IPMI.

-I was abroad.
-Due to circumstances beyond my control, I couldn’t get back home for weeks, possibly longer.
+I was stuck abroad for weeks, possibly longer.
 No one who understands Linux could physically access the machine.

-The culprit turned out to be the onboard Intel I217-LM - its transmit descriptor queue froze, a known bug with PCIe ASPM and the Intel ME arbiter.
+It was the onboard Intel I217-LM - its transmit descriptor queue froze, a known bug.
 The PHY stayed up (link light on), so the kernel never triggered a reset.
 The NIC just sat there, link up, passing zero packets.
-I’d actually seen this happen once before, maybe a year ago - power-cycling the cable fixed it that time too, and I’d filed it away as a fluke.
+This had happened once before, about a year earlier - same fix, unplug and replug the cable.
+I hadn’t thought about it since.

-I called a friend and talked him through visiting my apartment.
-I unlocked the door remotely using a SwitchBot smart lock - one of those IoT things that turns out to be genuinely useful when you need someone to physically access your home while you’re on the other side of the world.
+I asked a friend to go to my apartment.
+I unlocked the door remotely using a SwitchBot smart lock - one of those IoT gadgets that’s more useful than you’d expect.
 He unplugged and replugged the Ethernet cable, and plugged in a USB WiFi dongle as a backup path.
 The NIC recovered.
 I was back in.

 Over the next few days I hardened things remotely: a watchdog script that detects TX stalls and resets the interface, WiFi failover, and pcie_aspm=off in GRUB.
 The system was stable.
 I ran pacman -Syu, verified everything, and rebooted to apply the kernel update and boot parameters cleanly.